-Q. I’m in an area of doubt right now in my life.
+I’m in an area of doubt right now in my life.
 I struggle with accepting that those who simply don’t believe in Christ will be condemned for Eternity.
 I believe it because it’s something the Lord taught and the Bible speaks about, but I just find it hard to accept.
 I feel that it’s so much a kind of lucky ‘oh goodie!
-I picked the right religion!’
-It can’t be just about that.
-Do you have any advice or help with this?
-I guess what I’m trying to say is, are the people who feel God in their life and believe that experience Him truely going to Hell because they don’t believe in Christ?
+I picked the right religion!’ but can’t be just about that.
+I guess my question is, are people who feel God’s presence in their life and believe that they experience Him truly going to Hell just because they don’t believe in Christ?

 There are only two alternatives available to mankind, God or Satan.
 Therefore, if we fail to choose God we’re choosing Satan by default.
 The only way we can choose God is by accepting in faith that He sent His Son to die for us, because we can’t come to God until our sin problem is taken care of.

 Those who “simply don’t believe in Christ” haven’t taken the time to find out for themselves who He is, what He’s done for them, and why it matters.